MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-semantic-propagation.md

 ms.search.form: Semantic Link
 ---

-# Propagation of semantic data with Power BI datasets in Microsoft Fabric
+# Semantic data propagation from Power BI datasets

 When you read a Power BI dataset into a [FabricDataFrame](__TODO API link__), semantic information such as metadata and annotations from the dataset are automatically attached to the FabricDataFrame.
 In this article, you'll learn how the SemPy python library preserves annotations that are attached to your [Power BI dataset's](/power-bi/connect-data/service-datasets-understand) tables and columns.